ANDREW T. HO, M.D., FACC

 During his training at Loma Linda University Medical Center, Dr. Ho was awarded Chief Resident.
 He has received various awards in research throughout his training.
 From 2013 to 2015, Dr. Ho was a principal investigator in 2 major clinical trials involving novel drug therapeutics.

 His prior leadership experience includes Chief of Cardiology at Riverside Community Hospital and Chief of Medicine as well as Chief of Cardiology at Temecula Valley Hospital.
+He also served previously as President for the Inland Empire American Heart Association.
 He is currently Director of Cardiac Catheterization Laboratory and Chief of Staff Elect at Temecula Valley Hospital.
-He is also the President for the Inland Empire American Heart Association.

 Dr. Ho was instrumental in the development of the heart attack treatment (STEMI) program at Temecula Valley Hospital.